-Management fees totaled approximately \$51,000 and \$66,000 for the years ended September 30, 2016 and 2015, respectively.
+Management fees totaled approximately \$36,000 and \$51,000 for the years ended September 30, 2017 and 2016, respectively.
 Expenses and fees associated with mutual funds are netted against the return of such funds.

-The beneficial interest in trust is considered Level 3 and the investments held in split interest agreements Level 2 using the fair value hierarchy.
-The corresponding liability for the split interest agreements of \$25,301 and \$44,492 at September 30, 2016 and 2015, respectively, are also Level 2 and included in accounts payable and accrued liabilities in the statements of financial position.
+The beneficial interest in trust is considered Level 3 and the investments held in split interest agreements is considered Level 2 using the fair value hierarchy.
+The corresponding liability for the split interest agreements of \$24,352 and \$25,301 at September 30, 2017 and 2016, respectively, are also Level 2 and included in accrued liabilities in the statements of financial position.